“Love yourself no matter what size or shape you are.”Ann Mahoney

 “The majority of women are size 14+, and they are historically under-served.
 We saw an opportunity to improve these women’s experience with shopping and finding clothing,” says Christine Hunsicker, Founder & CEO of Gwynnie Bee.
-Gwynnie Bee: How It Works :is an online women’s clothing subscription service for sizes 10-32 where you can rent your wardrobe with free shipping and unlimited exchanges.
+Gwynnie Bee is an online women’s clothing subscription service for sizes 10-32 where you can rent your wardrobe with free shipping and unlimited exchanges.

 “I battled for years with my weight, especially growing up in the world of ballet and dance.
 Being cast as Olivia in the “Walking Dead” made me realize that if I had looked any other way, I probably wouldn’t have gotten the role”, says Mahoney.